harijoshi07/NotesApp/README.md

 ## Notes App
---It is a learning curve for learning Firebase authentication and Fire store
+--It is a learning curve for Firebase authentication and Fire store